Social Icons

 I don’t know why I just heard about this movie, but it’s one I liked so much that I’m going to tell everybody I know to go see it.

 “They call me Mister Tibbs!” is the memorable phrase in this movie.
-Then there’s the groundbreaking scene where Sidney Poitier, a Black man, slaps a white man for daring to strike him.
+Then there’s the groundbreaking scene where Sidney Poitier, slaps a white man for insulting him.
 That scene got huge support from Black audiences, and I had to rewind and watch it twice before I was satisfied.

 Still, it didn’t hold the movie back in any way.
 The film is a masterpiece.
 I couldn’t believe how it turned out compared to how it started.
 While watching, you have to keep in mind the limitations of being Black in the ’60s and how one man’s tenacious spirit to stand up to a white man led him to solve a murder and clear two innocent people of murder charges.